In This Article

-The plant drops its old leaves and grows new ones that will be able to grow well in its new environment.
+The plant drops its old leaves and grows new ones that'll be able to grow well in its new environment.
 Though the leaf drop may last for a few months, your ficus will eventually stabilize.

 There are several types of ficus trees that you might find in nurseries or your local garden center.
 'Variegata' is the most common cultivar, with a mix of dark green and cream or pale yellow leaves.
 'Starlight' takes that to an extreme, with buff to pale yellow leaves streaked with only a little green.
 'Indigo,' with very dark, shiny green leaves, is a great cultivar for lower-light environments.
 The cultivar 'Natasja' features long, pointy green leaves and is often sold with several stems braided together.

 How to Propagate Ficus Trees